- Stunning Gran Coupe

 Considering its heft, the BMW 640i is rather thrifty.

-Let's face it: you're not buying a 2018 BMW 6-Series because you want to bypass gas stations.
+Let's face it: you're not buying a 2018 BMW 6-Series for its efficiency.
 But if you're looking to reduce your carbon footprint, the base 640i is surprisingly light on consumption.

 It's a 6 out of 10 on our scale, although that number applies to the higher-volume 640i and not the thirstier 650i.
 (Read more about how we rate cars.)